Outreach Monks

 3. Profile Health Checks

 • Run a quarterly profile review.
 Check for new referring domains that may have appeared without the campaign’s involvement, links that have been removed, and any velocity spikes that look inconsistent with the campaign pace.
+Link decay — the gradual loss of links over time as donor pages are updated, restructured, or removed — is an easy-to-miss source of authority erosion that only shows up when you are tracking at the placement level rather than just watching domain-wide metrics.

 • Reassess target page priority based on ranking movement.
 Pages that have moved significantly may need maintenance rather than new links.
 Pages that have not moved may need a different approach or different link types.
+For campaigns with multiple priority pages, our managed link building packages include monthly priority reassessments built into the campaign structure, so effort shifts toward the pages that need it most at each stage rather than staying fixed on the original target set.

 Conclusion